chaoss/augur/docs/source/deployment/deployment-starting.rst

 High Level Steps to Server Installation of Augur
 ------------------------------------------------

-1. Have a list of repositories and groups you want them to be in, following the format in the files `repo_group_load_sample.csv` and `repo_load_sample.csv`, located in the root directory of your Augur repository.
+1. Have a list of repositories and groups you want them to be in, following the format in the files `schema/repo_group_load_sample.csv` and `schema/repo_load_sample.csv`.
 2. Have access to a server that meets the augur installation pre-requistites (python, NodeJS, etc.)
 3. Have nginx installed for front end service.
 You can use another http server, but we have instructions for nginx.
 4. Make sure you have a database available, owned by a user who has rights to create tables.